-- 12. The Authority is satisfied on the material before it that: - a) the Application has been validly made and meets the procedural and trading period requirements under sections 11A, 12, and 40 of the Act, and
+12. The Authority is satisfied on the material before it that:

-- b) if the Licence were to be granted, liquor would be sold in accordance with the authorisation conferred by the Licence as required by section 20A of the Act, and - 13.
+- a) the Application has been validly made and meets the procedural and trading period requirements under sections 11A, 12 and 40 of the Act, - b) if the Licence were to be granted, liquor would be sold in accordance with the authorisation conferred by the Licence as required by section 29 of the Act, and - c) sections 30 and 31 of the Act do not apply to the Application, as the Proposed Premises is not intended to operate as is contemplated by the sections. - 13.
 Pursuant to section 48 of the Act, the Authority finds that the CIS submitted with the Application was prepared in accordance with the relevant requirements.